Prag8855/aab/content/guides/permanent-residence.md

 - [ ] **Have [health insurance](/glossary/Krankenversicherung)**
     You need public or private health insurance.
 Public and private health insurance are accepted. [[Expat health insurance]] and travel insurance are not accepted.[^53]

-There are more requirements.
-The requirements depend on your situation.
+There are more requirements, depending on your situation.

 ### If you have a [[Blue Card]]